TV Parental Guidelines: Development of the guidelines

 In response to calls to provide additional content information in the ratings system, on August 1, 1997, the television industry, in conjunction with representatives of children's and medical advocacy groups, announced revisions to the rating system.
 Under this revised system, television programming would continue to fall into one of the six ratings categories (TV-Y, TV-Y7, TV-G, TV-PG, TV-14 or TV-MA), but content descriptors would be added to the ratings where appropriate, based on the type(s) of objectionable content included in the individual program or episode: D (suggestive dialogue), L (coarse language), S (sexual content), V (violence) and FV (fantasy violence – a descriptor exclusively for use in the TV-Y7 category).

 Further, the proposal stated that the icons and associated content symbols would appear for 15 seconds at the beginning of all rated programming, and that the size of the icons would be increased.
 The revised guidelines were supported by leading family and child advocacy groups, as well as television broadcasters, cable systems and networks, and television production companies.
 Finally, the revised proposal called for five representatives of the advocacy community to be added to the TV Parental Guidelines Monitoring Board.
 On March 12, 1998, the Federal Communications Commission found that the Industry Video Programming Rating System was acceptable, and adopted technical requirements for the V-chip.

+The TV Parental Guidelines have since been voluntarily adopted by streaming services in the United States, such as HBO Max, Hulu, and Netflix.
+These classifications are usually used for non-film programming such as television series (including programs that had previously been aired on television).
+Films are usually classified using MPA ratings if available, but TV Parental Guidelines-based ratings are typically used as a fallback if the film does not carry an MPA rating.

 In June 2021, creators, writers, and directors of TV animation in a report for the website Insider said that one of the forms of pressure to have less overt depiction of LGBTQ+ characters or culture was the TV Parental Guidelines system, resulting in domestic and international content being cut out of episodes.
 One of the criticisms was that the rarely updated guidelines offer no guidance on LGBTQ+ representation and the ratings are only changed "in the face of complaints".
+In April 2026, the FCC opened a public review into the TV Parental Guidelines scrutinizing the incorporation of "controversial gender identity issues" in programming rated as being appropriate for children, a move that has been considered as being part of the second Trump administration's ongoing attacks against transgender people.